ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 This chapter introduce how to do backend optimization in LLVM first.
-Next we do optimization via extend instruction sets with hardware level to do optimization by create a efficient RISC CPU which aims to C/C++ high level language.
+Next we do optimization via extend instruction sets with hardware level to do optimization in a way of creating an efficient RISC CPU which aims to C/C++ high level language.

 Cpu0 backend Optimization: Remove useless JMP
 ---------------------------------------------

-LLVM use functional pass in code generation and optimization.
+LLVM uses functional pass in code generation and optimization.
 Following the 3 tiers of compiler architecture, LLVM did much optimization in middle tier of LLVM IR, SSA form.
 In addition of this middle tier optimization, there are opportunities in